FarazKorasani/project-one/README.md

 # project-one
-Expanding Cards - I am taking the projects I find online, learn them, and refactor them as best as I can.
+Expanding Cards - I take the projects I find online, learn them, and refactor them as best as I can.